bdlucas1/math-plotting-demo/demo/README.md

 Intepretation:

-* ev_slow1.py: vectorized computation of the expr to be plotted is a massive win.
+* ev_slow1.py: vectorized evaluation of the expr to be plotted is a massive win.

 * ev_slow2.py: switching to the more efficient representation using